systematic-magic/AgingPubMed/research_papers_html.rst

 7.1.
 Check that Keywords section has a title "KEYWORDS” (ALL CAPS).

 7.2.
-Check that keywords are written in lower case, unless proper nouns as well as exceptions such as special terms, genes, proteins, species names etc, which normally start with capital letter.
+Check that keywords are written in lowercase, unless proper nouns as well as exceptions such as special terms, genes, proteins, species names etc, which normally start with capital letter.
 Check that capitalization of scientific terms is correct.

 7.3.
 Check that keywords are consistent throughout the article.